ubernostrum/django-flashpolicies/docs/views.rst

       security issues, it is strongly recommended that you not use wildcard domain values.

-.. function:: no_access(request)

-   A Flash cross-domain policy which permits no access of any kind, via a metapolicy declaration disallowing all policy files.

-   Note that this view, if used, must be the master policy for the domain, and so must be served from the URL ``/crossdomain.xml`` on the domain: setting metapolicy information in other policy files is forbidden by the cross-domain policy specification.

 .. function:: metapolicy(request, site_control, domains=None)

    A Flash cross-domain policy which allows other policies to exist on